-The proposed targets for housing development capacity therefore represent a transitional approach that align with projected demands over the medium term, but allow for a greater share of new households in Greater Christchurch to be supported through redevelopment in the City over the long term.13 The regional targets for Greater Christchurch correspond to projected demand, it is only the territorial authority apportionment of these targets over the long term that represents a transitional approach.
+The targets for housing development capacity therefore represent a transitional approach that align with projected demands over the medium term, but allow for a greater share of new households in Greater Christchurch to be supported through redevelopment in the City over the long term.13 The regional targets for Greater Christchurch correspond to projected demand, it is only the territorial authority apportionment of these targets over the long term that represents a transitional approach.

-In this context, the targets set out in Table 2 for Christchurch City, Selwyn and Waimakariri represent the development capacity that each council will seek to enable through their relevant planning processes and mechanisms (district plans, structure plans, outline development plans and infrastructure strategies) to meet the demand for housing in Greater Christchurch over the medium and long term.14
+In this context, the targets set out in Table 2 for Christchurch City, Selwyn and Waimakariri represent the development capacity that each council will, over the medium term, zone and otherwise, enable through their relevant planning processes and mechanisms (district plans, structure plans, outline development plans and infrastructure strategies) and over the long term, identify in relevant plans and strategies, to meet the demand for housing in Greater Christchurch over the medium and long term.14 A change to the Canterbury Regional Policy Statement in 2019 will include a policy that will enable land required to meet an identified medium term capacity need to be rezoned in district plans.
+Unless already enabled, additional development capacity required over the long term will only be shown on Map A of the Regional Policy Statement as a Future Development Area, identified in relevant plans and strategies, and the development infrastructure15 required to service it will be identified in each council's infrastructure strategy.

-These targets will need to be revisited every 3 years following the completion of scheduled Capacity Assessments.
+These targets will need to be revisited every three years following the completion of scheduled Capacity Assessments.